antotocar34/fmc_prediction/README.md

 This is the repository for our cool project.

-`code` contains any code files and the data folder.
+`code` contains the following folders:

-`writeup` contains the latex files for the final writeup.
+`analysis` contains `all_bms.rmd` which contains the analysis for the Bayesian model selection.

-`notes` contains any notes and ideas or more generally any thoughts that need to be written down.
+It also contains the `main` folder which contains  the analysis files for The hierarchical and PCA modelling.

-`papers` contains all relevant papers
+The other folders contain files for data extraction, cleaning and processing.